The guidances have been written by AZSAB members and it covers all necessary information and tips for incoming students

 One of the reasons I decided to choose The Netherlands is because of its education system.
 First of all, it is fully in English.
 There are very few universities that are top 150 in the world and teach Computer Science in English.
 Cost is high, around 12k euros per year, but it is still very cheap compared to universities in the UK.
 Almost every major university in The Netherlands is in the top 200 at least and has a lot of various programs.

 I personally love the student life in Amsterdam, most importantly due to cosmopolitanism and a huge number of international people from all over the world.
 Everyone feels like a quest, so there is no tension at all between various people.
 Of course, some people from our region might face a “cultural shock”, but this passes away fast, and it person adapts quickly.
 Amsterdam is also a very small and cozy city, so you can’t get lost here.
+Moreover, with more than 90% of the population speaking English fluently, there is almost no language barrier for international students.

 Studying in The Netherlands is hard, but it is to the point.
 What I mean by that, is that university programs are designed to prepare students for the career market, without studying irrelevant courses.
-Therefore, typical bachelor degrees are 3 years, compared to our 4-year program.
+Therefore, typical bachelor degrees are squeezed down to 3 years, compared to our 4-year program.
 Another very important fact for me was that the education system pushes towards more practical work, rather than theoretical.
 For example, I have experienced more group assignments and projects contributing to the final grade, rather than an exam or individual homework.
 Therefore, if you are motivated to work in a selected field, then studying here will be interesting, and not that hard.

 Career Prospects